ALL-HAIL-AFIETADIS-LLF/allhail-creations/README.md

 #selitekk...
 The King's NFT is an NFT project by [@MyReceipt](https://linktr.ee/myreceipt).

 [@MyReceipt](https://linktr.ee/myreceipt) is not an artist, but an online seller.
-Since September 2021, when [@MyReceipt](https://linktr.ee/myreceipt)'s son, ALL HAIL THE KING reach 5 years old, started to create and mint all the remaining things he has to become NFT assets.
-It includes documentation of various creations made by ALL HAIL since he was born, during his growth and development.
-Also, various generative artwork was created by [@MyReceipt](https://linktr.ee/myreceipt) while playing, learning, and working for his son, from now till beyond.
+Since September 2021 [@MyReceipt](https://linktr.ee/myreceipt) started to create and mint NFTs assets with all the remaining things he has.
+It includes various creations of his 5 years old son, and various generative artwork that was created by [@MyReceipt](https://linktr.ee/myreceipt) while playing, learning, and working for his son, from now till beyond.

 Read more here:
 https://github.com/the-aha-llf/the-kings-nft/wiki/The-Project